miltontan/divergence_order_test/README.md

 In addition, heavy modifications were made to implement multivariate analysis of DOT.
 This is based on the multivariate independent contrasts developed by McPeek et al. 2008 (doi: 10.1086/587076).
 In addition, to calculate evolutionary rate for multivariate characters, we implemented the calculation of rate using the sigma.d function by Adams 2014 (doi: 10.1093/sysbio/syt105), modified to only calculate a single rate for all taxa.

-Note, you may receive warnings when running the script due to NaNs produced during the maximum-likelihood ancestral state reconstruction.
-I chose to use ML reconstruction because the original DOT analysis did so, however other potential ancestral state reconstruction methods are possible that may avoid these warnings.
+Note, you may receive warnings when running the script due to NaNs produced during the maximum-likelihood ancestral state reconstruction used in calculating rates (beta, or sigma2).
+This does not affect the calculation of the D-statistic whatsoever.

 ### Instructions ###